-5.5 Written approval from the appropriate College Dean is required and submitted to the GEO.
-This written approval must be attained and submitted well in advance of travel thereby allowing for time to review; perform risk assessment and management; prepare and deliver pre-departure sessions specific to the activity and destination, ensuring institutional policy and procedures are followed; and complete any additional paperwork required by the program or activity.
+5.6 Written approval from the appropriate College Dean is required and submitted to the GEO.
+This written approval must be attained and submitted well in advance of travel, thereby allowing for time to review, perform risk assessment and management, prepare and deliver pre-departure sessions specific to the activity and destination, ensuring institutional policy and procedures are followed, and complete any additional paperwork required by the program or activity.

-5.6 Legal matters regarding international students should be referred to the Director of the Global Engagement Office.
+- 5.7 Legal matters regarding international students should be referred to the Director of the GEO. - 5.8 The GEO, in collaboration with Student Affairs, oversees the strategic planning, development, and evaluation of the University's international mobility opportunities for students. - 5.8.1 Membership of the Global Initiatives Committee comprises: - One faculty member from each College was nominated by the Dean of the College - Director of GEO - Student Affairs Manager - Student representative nominated by the Director of Student Affairs.

-- 5.7 The GEO, in collaboration with Student Affairs, oversees the strategic planning, development, and evaluation of the University's international mobility opportunities for students. - 5.7.1 Membership of the Global Initiatives Committee comprises: - One faculty member from each College nominated by the Dean of the College - Director of GEO - Student Affairs Manager - Student representative nominated by the Director of Student Affairs. - 5.7.2 The Terms of Reference for the Global Initiatives Committee include: - Promoting and advising on international mobility and funding opportunities available to the University. - Providing academic insights into the University's international mobility opportunities. - Offering guidance on the comprehensive development, operation, and evaluation of the University's international mobility opportunities.
+5.8.2 The Terms of Reference for the Global Initiatives Committee include:

-The Committee will be convened six to eight times per year and provide advice to the Vice President - Enrollment Services and Student Affairs) and the Vice President - Academic Affairs who will together decide on a way forward based on the advice..
+- Promoting and advising on international mobility and funding opportunities available to the University. - Providing academic insights into the University's international mobility opportunities. - Offering guidance on the comprehensive development, operation, and evaluation of the University's international mobility opportunities. - The committee will be convened six to eight times per year and provide advice to the VPESS and the Vice President of Academic Affairs who will together decide on a way forward based on the advice.